The best hotels in Algarve

 The real luxury tier.
 Bela Vista Hotel and Spa at $265-420/night and Sublime Comporta Villas at $310-550/night. justifies its price in ways that are hard to fake.
 Bela Vista is a 1918 Art Nouveau building right on Praia da Rocha with only 36 rooms; it never feels like a resort.
 Sublime Comporta gives you a private villa setup near Tavira with the Eastern Algarve's empty beaches at your door.
 These aren't aspirational splurges.
 They're different products entirely.

-Algarve's best neighborhoods
+Algarve's best hotel regions

 The Western Algarve, from Lagos to Sagres, is where we'd send most travellers first: dramatic cliffs, quieter beaches, and hotels that actually earn their prices.
 If you're flying into Faro, the central stretch around Carvoeiro and Portimão is the sweet spot for convenience without the package-holiday chaos of Vilamoura.